nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
        Expected: Similar to previous.

-1. Finding a pool while a filtered list of pools are being shown.
+1. Finding a pool while a filtered list of pools is being shown.

     1. Prerequisites: Multiple pools in the list.
 Filter list of pools following a valid input as shown above.